 It’s going to be great for driving Facebook ads to it for sure and SEO, search engine optimization in Google is going to be amazing for that.

-But you’re going to want to have a separate website that’s just 100% geared towards a highly motivated house seller.
-When you try to mash the two together in one website, it doesn’t work very well because you’re not speaking that motivated house seller’s language.
+But you’re going to want a separate website that’s just 100% geared towards a highly motivated house seller.
+Trying to mash the two together in one website doesn’t work well because you’re not speaking that motivated house seller’s language.

-This hybrid motivated house seller website specifically focuses on the language that a house seller would want to hear so you can solve their problem.
+This hybrid-motivated house seller website focuses explicitly on the language that a house seller would want to hear so you can solve their problem.
 But the difference with the hybrid site versus our standard motivated house seller websites here at Carrot is they’re going to show multiple options to sell.